NeuroCognitiveImagingLab/NCIL-website/neuroimaging/index.md

 ## Magnetic Resonance Imaging (MRI)
 MRI is used to get images of various parts of the body, including the brain, using a combination of magnetic fields and radio waves.
 MRI is one of the best ways to look at the brain, because it is very safe (it doesn't use radiation or x-rays), and it can provide both high-resolution anatomical images, and functional images showing which areas "light up" during different cognitive tasks.
 MRI scanners are very expensive to install and maintain; for this reason, we do not have an MRI scanner in NCIL, but we have access to MRIs for research purposes at the nearby IWK and QEII health centres.
 MRI studies are very expensive to run and typically we can only conduct an MRI research study if we have a significant research grant to cover these costs.

-{% capture content %}
+{%
+  include feature.html
+  image="images/child_in_MRI_scanner.png"
+  link=""
+  title=""
-Functional MRI (fMRI) works by measuring the amount of oxygen delivered to different parts of the brain.
+  text="Functional MRI (fMRI) works by measuring the amount of oxygen delivered to different parts of the brain.
 When neurons (brain cells) are active, more oxygen is delivered to those parts of the brain.
 This means that fMRI has excellent spatial resolution: we can localize where activity is occurring down to the level of a few millimetres.
 On the other hand, fMRI does not have the same sensitivity as EEG to when activity occurs.
 This is because the changes in blood oxygenation that we measure are an indirect measure of the electrical activity of neurons.
 Whereas we can distinguish different EEG signals that are separated by only a few milliseconds in time, the signal we measure with fMRI changes only on the order of seconds.
-Thus fMRI and EEG are complementary techniques that can each answer different questions in cognitive neuroscience.
+Thus fMRI and EEG are complementary techniques that can each answer different questions in cognitive neuroscience."

-{% endcapture %}
-{%
-  include feature.html
-  image="images/child_in_MRI_scanner.png"
-  link=""
-  title=""
-  text=text
 %}

 In addition to fMRI, MRI scanners can produce other types of scans that are useful in research.
 These include anatomical scans that allow us to measure things like cortical thickness and shape, and diffusion tensor images (DTI), which allow us to visualize and quantify the white matter tracts that connect different brain areas.